 Check-Out: Check-out 10:00 am.
 Please note $50.00 assessed fee for a late check out between 1:00 pm and 3:00 pm.

-We serve an elegant two-course breakfast every morning from 7:00am to 9:30am.
+We serve an elegant three-course breakfast every morning from 7:00am to 9:00am.
 We make breakfast per each room at the time requested by guests.
 We are happy to serve an earlier breakfast with prior notice.

 Room Cancellation Policy: Vacancies caused by early departures are considered to be cancellations and full payment of reserved stay is expected and no refund full or in part will be given.
 Cancellations must be made by 3:00 pm and a full 5 days prior to the guest’s arrival date to avoid cancellation charges.
 In case of a late cancellation, the guest’s credit card will be charged 100% of the cost of the first night reserved (1 night max) plus tax.
 No shows or cancellations made without 5 days prior notice will be charged in full.
 Reservations made with discounted option Nonrefundable/No Breakfast will be charged in full in case of cancellation.